Higher-Dimensional Cosmology in the Framework of Generalized Chaplygin Gas: An Approximation Method: Summary :

-\item \begin{itemize} \item[(a)] Eq.~\eqref{eq:17} defines the redshift parameter at the flip time $z_{f}$ which represents the point where the deceleration parameter changes sign.
+\item The flip time ($t_f$) has been derived using our approximation method in Eq.~\eqref{eq:39}.
+From Fig.-\ref{fig:tfd}, it is evident that the transition to acceleration occurs at progressively later times as the number of extra dimensions increases.
+This suggests that higher-dimensional effects retard the transition to cosmic acceleration, likely due to modified gravitational dynamics, in agreement with theoretical expectations that dimensionality can influence cosmic evolution.
+The transition time $t_f$ is controlled by the parameter $n$, which depends inversely on $(1+\alpha)$.
+Consequently, the generalized Chaplygin gas parameter $\alpha$ plays a key role in determining when acceleration begins.
+For $0<\alpha<1$, larger values of $n$ lead to a smaller $t_f$, implying an earlier transition to accelerated expansion.
+In contrast, for $\alpha=1$ (the original Chaplygin gas case), smaller $n$ results in a larger $t_f$, delaying the acceleration phase.
+This behavior is consistent with our earlier findings that decreasing $\alpha$ increases the transition redshift $z_f$ (Eq.~\eqref{eq:17}) while reducing $t_f$.
+Thus, smaller $\alpha$ shifts the acceleration to an earlier—but still late-time—epoch, in better agreement with observational constraints. \item \begin{itemize} \item[(a)] Eq.~\eqref{eq:17} defines the redshift parameter at the flip time $z_{f}$ which represents the point where the deceleration parameter changes sign.
 For the universe to be accelerating at the present epoch (\textit{i.e.}, at $z = 0$), this leads to the condition $z_f >0$, which implies the constraint $\Omega_m < \frac{ 2(2-dm)}{M} < 1$.
 In the special case where $d = 0$, this condition simplifies to $\Omega_m < \frac{2}{3}$ which matches current observational constraints on $\Omega_m$, indicating it’s less than about $0.3$ (in our case $\Omega_m = 0.2443$).
 This alignment with observations supports the idea of an accelerating universe.

+The transition from deceleration to acceleration depends on both the number of extra dimensions $d$ and the Chaplygin gas parameter $\alpha$.
+For $0<m<1$, the transition redshift $z_f$ decreases with increasing $d$, indicating that higher dimensions delay cosmic acceleration, whereas smaller $\alpha$ shifts the transition to an earlier epoch.